input-output-hk/catalyst-engineering/guides_and_processes/process_improvements.md

    - Keep the PR updated with your latest changes

 3. **Monitor Tags**
-   - Watch for `PR Walkthrough` tags on your PR
+   - Watch for `PR Walk-through` tags on your PR
    - These tags indicate a need for additional review steps

 ### What to Expect